-Below there is useful information to help organize your arrival in Florence, and useful numbers for your stay.
+Below there is useful information to help organize your arrival in Milan, and useful numbers for your stay.

 You can also download this information in PDF form, allowing you to print the information and bring it with you